 This is another imminent threat a sightseer in Jamaica would face.
 Most robberies are non-violent crimes.
 Pickpocketing is a frequent occurrence, with thieves preying on day-trippers for paper money, jewelry, and electronics like phones and cameras.
 If you find yourself facing a thief: do not resist.

 Most thieves simply want your valuables and will let you go about your way if they get what they want.
 Be cautious and leave all unnecessary valuables – jewelry, music players, expensive clothing – at home.
-If you do bring them with you, make sure your hotel offers the security of a safe to store your valuables while you’re away.
-Should you experience theft while traveling, having a travel insurance policy could help reimburse you or replace the items that were stolen if you choose to file a claim.
+If you bring valuables, ensure your hotel provides a safe for storage while you’re out.
+Should you experience theft while traveling, having a travel insurance policy could help reimburse you or replace the items stolen if you choose to file a claim.

 Scamming (card stealing and skimming) is another issue that is widespread in tourist spots.
 To minimize this issue, pay with cash as often as possible and use ATMs in reputable, traveler-friendly (usually tourist) areas.